Signatures of deconfined quark phases in binary neutron star mergers: Gravitational Waves

 where $c$ is a fitting parameter, $\nu = M_1 M_2 / (M)^2$ is the symmetric mass ratio, and $\kappa_{2}^{T}$ is the tidal polarizability parameter defined by

 Here $X_i = M_i/M$.
 The functional form of the quasi-universal relation is given as:

 where $F_0, n_1, n_2, d_1, d_2$ and $c$ are fitting parameters specified in \cite{Breschi:2019srl}.
-As mentioned previously, the shifts in $f_2$ (when observed i.e. when $\Delta f_2 > \Delta \rm{FT}$) have been very modest as compared to Bauswein et al. \cite{Bauswein:2018bma, Bauswein:2020ggy} and are found to be described very well by Eq.~(\ref{eq:fitt}).
-We do not find any evidence of deviations from the fit as a consequence of deconfinement phase transitions.
+As mentioned previously, the shifts in $f_2$ (when observed i.e. when $\Delta f_2 > \Delta \rm{FT}$) have been very modest as compared to Bauswein et al. \cite{Bauswein:2018bma, Bauswein:2020ggy} and Blacker et al. \cite{Blacker:2020nlq} and are found to be described very well by Eq.~(\ref{eq:fitt}).
+We do not find any evidence of strong deviations from the fit as a consequence of deconfinement phase transitions.
+Our results show that the absence of deviations in the $f_2$ from the expected universal relations cannot be used to rule out the presence of phase transitions, or to constrain their density threshold, as instead claimed by Blacker et al. \cite{Blacker:2020nlq}.
+Additionally, we would like to remark that the quasi-universal relation presented in figure \ref{fig:fit} describes a larger dataset of BNS mergers than any of the previous studies by including simulations from 14 EOSs (including hyperonic and quark EOSs) and a large sampling of mass ratios ranging from 1 to 2.06 to describe asymmetric binaries which are consistently taken into account by the parameter $\xi$.
+Finally, we caution the reader that, even though shifts in $f_2$ have not been reported in the literature for purely hadronic EOSs, we cannot exclude the possibility that such shifts might occur for hadronic EOSs exhibitting a sudden change in their stiffness at several times the saturation density.